joshjohanning/github-misc-scripts/gh-cli/README.md

 - `source-org` - The source organization name from which team hiercarchy will be read
 - `target-org` - The target organization name to which teams will be updated OR created
-- `create parent(s) if not exist` - OPTIONAL (default `false`) if set to true at the teams have parents that do not exist in the target org, they will be created. (also creates parents of parents) otherwise it will print a message parent doesn't exist and it will skipped.
+- `create parent(s) if not exist` - OPTIONAL (default `false`) if set to true, the teams which have parents that do not exist in the target org, they will be created. (also creates parents of parents) otherwise it will print a message parent doesn't exist and it will skipped.

 ### remove-branch-protection-status-checks.sh